 The fundamental purpose of the University's regulation of student conduct is to promote and to protect the health, safety, welfare, property, and rights of all members of the University community as well as to promote the orderly operation of the University and to safeguard its property and facilities.

 Acceptance of membership in the University community carries with it an obligation on the part of each individual to respect the rights of others, to protect the University as a forum for the free expression of ideas, and to obey the law.
 This Undergraduate Student Conduct Code pertains to misconduct arising from offenses against persons and/or property committed on University property; to misconduct committed off University property against members of the University community; and to misconduct occurring off campus that causes significant harm to others.
+Students who violate local, state, or federal laws will also be subject to discipline from the Uninversity.
 The University's undergraduate student conduct system is designed to enforce the University's conduct regulations.